By SUSAN CALLAHAN, Associate Editor and Featured Columnist

 The amount of saccharin added was well within the equivalent ranges of amounts a human would consume.

-The same insulin disturbances and weight gain resulted when aspartame or sucralose was used as the sugar substitute.
+The same insulin disturbances and weight gain resulted when aspartame (Nutrasweet and Equal are two rand names for aspartame) or sucralose (marketed as Splenda in the US) was used as the sugar substitute.
 Most importantly, the same results were obtained when the experiments were repeated with humans.

 Why Do Sugar Substitutes Make You Gain Weight?